 When you have each step recorded, don’t worry about stitching the individual clips together, inserting fancy transitions, or even adding your company logo.
 That can just overcomplicate things!

-Instead, post the raw footage, as is, into your Trainual content or upload them as a playlist to a video sharing site, like YouTube.
+Instead, post the raw footage, as is, into your employee onboarding software or upload them as a playlist to a video sharing site (like YouTube).
 Then, all that’s left to do is assign this content to your new hires moving forward (or your existing team members to give them a refresher).

 We can’t stress how important it is to start your new hires in a cohort, rather than one at a time!